-Majority of the gaming mice available are designed for right-handed players only, but you can also buy gaming mice that are specifically designed for left-handed players.
+Majority of the gaming mice available are designed for right-handed players only, but you can also get a gaming mice that are specifically designed for left-handed players.
 Also, there are ambidextrous mouse designs that could support either left- or right-handed players at any time.
 Gaming mice are built to provide comfort.
 Mice built from different materials will provide different means of comfort.
-Not all, but a majority, of cheap gaming mice have a symmetrical design and are typically made with plastic or a hard material that drastically reduces comfort.
+Not all, but a majority of gaming mouse have symmetrical design and are typically made with plastic or a hard material that drastically reduces comfort.

 The difference between a gaming mouse and a regular mouse is mainly due to the buttons present.
 These programmable buttons are ofgreat use to almost every PC gamer, especially in competitive gaming, in which a split-second decision is crucial, which means the more buttons, the more efficient you are.

 Most of the gaming mice come with a software you can either download on a disc or online (although you can still use the gaming mouse if the software is not installed).
 The software basically allows you to save each of your customized profiles with one click.
 Each profile can have a custom DPI and custom binds or even custom LED light patterns depending on the gaming mouse.
 If you play multiple types of game genres, this is advantageous.
 You can have one setting profile for FPS, another for RTS, and one for web browsing.
 If you are playing CSGO you may like to check out our review on Best Mouse For CS–GO.

 Lastly, you might want to consider the different types of grips in choosing a gaming mouse.
 Here are the 3 common grips for gamers: